nicholasgraffagnino/remotereboot/readme.md

 =============
 ### for Linux/Mac

-Reboot your PC while away from home.
+Reboot your Linux/Mac while away from home.

 Ever had the need to reboot your computer while away?
 Remote Reboot is a bash script that periodically checks a web page for a value of 0 or 1 to determine if it should reboot the local computer.